taibuharoub/sendMail-App/README.md

 # sendMail-App
-The app will allow you to send mail, add this to your to receive mail
+The app will allow you to send/receive mail, add this to your to your website to receive mail